-The following report occurs in the chapter of the Deanhouse Workhouse but I have duplicated it here because it is the first reference to a tennis court that I have been so far able to find.
-It supports the fact that tennis had been played in the village for many years and that there had been a club with tennis courts, location unknown but best guess is that it was off New Road in the area now known as the Oval – see later in this chapter.
+The following report occurs in the chapter of the Deanhouse Workhouse, but I have duplicated it here because it was the first reference to a tennis court that I had been able to find.
+It supports the fact that tennis had been played in the village for many years, and that there had been a club with tennis courts, location unknown , but best guess is that it was off New Road in the area now known as the Oval – see later in this chapter.

 The following photograph ( no date ) shows people playing tennis on a grass court with what looks to be other people playing bowls.
 Is this the court mentioned above at Deanhouse or was it taken at Thongbridge?

 The members of the Tennis Club held a whist drive and dance in the National School in February 1923.
 A few months later, a Holme Valley Lawn Tennis League was formed with seven teams, the nearest club was at Thongs Bridge and it’s likely that its membership would have included players from the Netherthong club.